nmwsharp/geometry-central/docs/docs/index.md

 Features include:

-- A polished **halfedge mesh** class, with efficient support for mesh modification, and a system of containers for associating data with mesh elements.
+- A polished **surface mesh** class, with efficient support for mesh modification, and a system of containers for associating data with mesh elements.
 - Implementations of canonical **geometric quantities** on surfaces, ranging from normals and curvatures to tangent vector bases to operators from discrete differential geometry.
 - A suite of **powerful algorithms**, including computing distances on surface, generating direction fields, and manipulating intrinsic Delaunay triangulations.
 - A coherent set of sparse **linear algebra tools**, based on Eigen and augmented to automatically utilize better solvers if available on your system.